Weighted Pseudorandom Generators for Read-Once Branching Programs via Weighted Pseudorandom Reductions: Introduction.

 Let the original length-$n$, width-$w$ ROBP be $f$ over alphabet $\Sigma$.
 For simplicity, now let the target error $\eps = 1/\poly w$.
 We plan to construct a sequence of length reductions as the following.
 Let $n_0=n$.
 The $i$-th length reduction, which is instantiated by the Richardson iteration based error reduction with a base $\frac{\varepsilon_i}{2(n_{i-1}+1)}$-PRG, is a $(d_i,K_i,\varepsilon)$-reduction from $\mathcal{B}_{n_{i-1},s_{i-1},w}$ to $\mathcal{B}_{n_i,s_i,w}$, where we take

 This may introduce error

 as it is instantiated by the Richardson iteration based error reduction.
 Notice that as $i$ goes up, one can decrease $\eps_i$ such that \(n_i\) can be smaller and smaller.
 One may doubt that a smaller \(\varepsilon_i\) may require a more precise base PRG, which may require a longer seed.
 However, the seed length depends on $n_{i-1}, w, \varepsilon_i$.
 As $n_{i-1}$ is already decreased by the previous reduction, one can pick a smaller $\varepsilon_i$ without increasing the seed length.
 Another issue is that the alphabet is accumulating quickly as the seed length of the base PRG will become the alphabet bit-length for the next reduction.
-But we shall see later that one can add an alpahbet reduction after each length reduction to retain a small alphabet.
+Our solution is to apply an alpahbet reduction after each length reduction to retain a small alphabet.
+That is, we construct our reduction from $\mathcal{B}_{n_{i-1},s_{i-1},w}$ to $\mathcal{B}_{n_i,s_i,w}$ by composing a length reduction (from $\mathcal{B}_{n_{i-1},s_{i-1},w}$ to $\mathcal{B}_{n_i,s'_i,w}$) with a subsequent alphabet reduction (from $\mathcal{B}_{n_i,s'_i,w}$ to $\mathcal{B}_{n_i,s_i,w}$).

 More concretely, the $l$ length reductions mentioned above are instantiated by the Richardson iteration based error reduction with Armoni's generator \cite{armoniDerandomizationSpaceBoundedComputations1998, kaneRevisitingNormEstimation2009} as base PRGs.
 For a length-$n$, width-$w$ ROBP over $\Sigma = \{0,1\}^s$, we first choose $\varepsilon_0=2^{-\sqrt{ \log w\log n}}$ and apply a $(d_0=\log K_0,K_0,\varepsilon)$-reduction from $\mathcal{B}_{n,s,w}$ to $\mathcal{B}_{n_1,s'_1,w}$, in which $n_1 = O\left(\sqrt{\frac{\log w}{\log n}}\right)$, $K_0=2^{O\left(\sqrt{\log n\log w}\right)}$ and $s'_1=O\left( s + \frac{\log n \log (nw / \varepsilon_0)}{\log\log w - \log\log (n / \varepsilon_0)} \right)$.
-For the subsequent $l-1$ reductions i.e. for $i = 1, 2, \ldots, l$, we setup a $(d_i = \log K_i, K_i, \eps_i)$ reduction from $\mathcal{B}_{n_i,s_i,w}$ to $\mathcal{B}_{n_{i+1},s'_{i+1},w}$, where we assume $s_i = c\log w$ with $c$ being a universal constant.
+For the subsequent $l-1$ reductions i.e. for $i = 1,2 \ldots, l-1$, we setup a $(d_{i} = \log K_i, K_i, \eps_i)$ reduction from $\mathcal{B}_{n_i,s_i,w}$ to $\mathcal{B}_{n_{i+1},s'_{i+1},w}$, where we assume $s_i = c\log w$ with $c$ being a universal constant.
 We choose $\varepsilon_i = 2^{-(\log w) / n_i^{1/3}}$, and consequently $n_{i+1} = n_i^{1/3}$, $K_i=O\left(2^{n_i^{1/3}\log n_i}\right)=o\left(\log ^{1/2 }w\right)$ and $s'_{i+1}=O(s_i+\log w)$.
 We iterate for $l$ steps until we reach $n_l = O(1)$.
 One can see that $l \le O(\log\log \log w)$.